xb00dx/PSERC-LaTeX-Template/README.md

   - then main body of the report.
 - `part2-template.tex`, for the second part (if necessary) of the project report.

-*This github repo is created to prevent future graduate students or researchers from wasting tens of hours on formatting a PSERC report.*
+*This github repo is created to save time for future graduate students or researchers when writing PSERC reports.*

 Power Systems Engineering Research Center (PSERC)